osrf/gazebo_tutorials/contrib_code/tutorial.md

 ### Steps to follow

-We will use the Gazebo repository as an example, but the step apply equally well to other repositories maintained by OSRF.
+We will use the Gazebo-classic repository as an example, but the step apply equally well to other repositories maintained by OSRF.

 1. Are you sure?